 The tour ended with us on high spirits!
 It was so amazing experiencing the Twin Lagoon and the Barracuda Lake on such a perfect day.

 When we returned to the Lodge, we decided to take a dip on the pool to freshen up.

 We feasted on a meal of fresh seafoods at the Santino’s Grill.
-I had created a post on yummy Corn delicacies that you can try out in Coron here!
+It was just one of the Coron restaurants that we tried in during our visit.

 Sample Coron Itinerary

-The following is our estimated budget for the entire trip:
+The following is our estimated budget for the entire Coron itinerary: